WebAssembly/spec/spectec/test-frontend/TEST.md

 3. If i >= |$table(z, x)|, then:
   1) Trap.
 4. If i < |$table(z, x)|, then:
-  1) Do nothing.
+  1) Let tmp0 be the result of computing $table(z, x).
+  2) Let tmp1 be tmp0[i].
+  3) Push the value tmp1 to the stack.

 z ; ({TABLE.SIZE x}) ~> ({CONST I32 n})
     -- if |$table(z, x)| = n
 1. Let |$table(z, x)| = n.
-2. Let tmp0 be I32.
-3. Push the value CONST tmp0 n to the stack.
+2. Push the value CONST I32 n to the stack.

 z ; {({CONST I32 i}) val ({CONST I32 n}) ({TABLE.FILL x})} ~> TRAP
     -- if i + n > |$table(z, x)|